-§6.
+§ 6.
 Technical Education.

-1. General.-Although provision has been made in all of the States in respect to many necessary forms of technical education, the total provision made would imply that this branch of education has not been regarded as of outstanding importance.
-As will be seen later on, the expenditure on technical education for the whole of Australia is comparatively small.

-2. New South Wales.-Some account of the origin and development of technical education in New South Wales was given in Official Year Book No. 15, page 750, but considerations of space preclude its repetition in this issue.
+- 1. General.-Although provision has been made in all of the States in respect to many necessary forms of technical education, the total provision made would imply that this branch of education has not been regarded as of outstanding importance.
+As will be seen later on, the expenditure on technical education for the whole of Australia is comparatively small. - 2.
+New South Wales.-Some account of the origin and development of technical education in New South Wales was given in Official Year Book No. 15, page 750, but considerations of space preclude its repetition in this issue.
 It may be noted, however, that technical education had its origin in this State in 1883, but it was not until the year 1913 that a definitely co-ordinated scheme was adopted.
-The branch Technical Colleges, with the exception of those at Newcastle and Broken Hill, were then superseded by Trade Schools, admission to which was restricted to those actively engaged in the trade concerned, and was dependent also on the possession of a certain degree of preparatory knowledge.
+The branch Technical Colleges.

+with the exception of those at Newcastle and Broken Hill, were then superseded by Trade Schools, admission to which was restricted to those actively engaged in the trade concerned, and was dependent also on the possession of a certain degree of preparatory knowledge.
 Courses of instruction in which workshop experience is not necessary to train the efficient worker-such as Art, Science, and Commercial Courses-are, however, open to all students who have the requisite preliminary knowledge.
 Advisory committees were appointed for each trade or group of trades and have proved very helpful.
 The first two or three years' course of instruction is given in the Trade Schools, and students may then go on for a further two or three years' advanced teaching at the Technical Colleges.
 The higher courses embrace instruction in advanced trades' work qualifying for the position of manager or foreman, but no attempt is made to train for the professional standing.
 It is hoped, however, that the scheme will develop so that part of the graduates may proceed to the University.
 Admission to the higher courses will eventually be restricted to those who have either graduated in the Trade Schools of the Department, or who evidence possession of a similar standard of knowledge.
 In addition to the courses given in the Technical Colleges and Trade Schools, elementary instruction has been provided at various centres where there has been a demand for it, and provision has been made also for special courses of instruction by correspondence.
-A liberal scheme of scholarships has been drawn up for students passing from the day or evening Junior Technical Schools or Domestic Science Schools, to the Trades and Science Schools, as well as scholarships to the University at the close of the diplomacourse.
+A liberal scheme of scholarships has been drawn up for students passing from the day or evening Junior Technical Schools or Domestic Science Schools, to the Trades and Science Schools, as well as scholarships to the University at the close of the diploma course.

-The table below gives some idea of the development of technical education in New South Wales during the five years 1922 to 1926 :---
+The table below gives some idea of the development of technical education in New South Wales during the five years 1923 to 1927:-

 Year.
 Number of Classes.
 Number of Enrolments.
 Individual Students.
 Number of Lecturers and Teachers.
-Fees Received
+Fees Received.

-£
+204 20.404 10.004 4.50 £

-1922 •• 646 21,328 9,806 470 13,627

-923 •• •• 1 664 23,496 10,234 478 14,042
+1923 664 23,496 10,234 478 14,042

-924 674 25,462 11,386 499 16.644
+1924 !
+674 25,462 11,386 499 16,644

-925 •• 679 26,796 11.787 519 17.882
+1925 679 26,796 11,787 519 17,882

-926 ••• 688 28,764 12,089 527 18,938
+1926 688 28,764 12,089 527 18,938

+1927 · · · i 743 30,399 13,238 552 20,882

-TECHNICAL EDUCATION .-- NEW SOUTH WALES, 1922 TO 1926.
+TECHNICAL EDUCATION.-NEW SOUTH WALES, 1923 TO 1927.